etan18/Obsidian-Notes/Humanities & Social Science/Personal Finance/savings.md

 For example, if we have an $8\%$ rate of return, it will take $72 / 8 = 9$ years to double your money.

-## inflation

-#### consumer price index
-CPI is a metric used to quantify the monthly change in prices paid by US consumers.
-It compares the cost of a fixed "basket" of goods across time to measure the purchasing power of a dollar at some point in time.

-We use the CPI to adjust for inflation.

 ---
 # financial goals